Is Depression a Fibromyalgia Symptom?

 Is Irritable Bowel Syndrome a Symptom of Fibromyalgia?

 Constipation, diarrhea, frequent abdominal pain, abdominal gas, and nausea represent symptoms frequently found in roughly 40% to 70% of patients with fibromyalgia.
-Acid reflux or gastroesophageal reflux disease (GERD) also occurs with the same high frequency.
+Acid reflux or gastroesophageal reflux disease (GERD) also occurs with high frequency.